Nardos-Tsega/db-blueprints/README.md

 # Database Design Journey

 ## Overview
-Welcome to my database design journey!
+Welcome to my db blueprints!
 This repository is a collection of case studies where I design database schemas for real-world platforms like LinkedIn, Facebook, and others.
-The goal is to document my learning process and share insights into the principles and best practices of database design.
+The goal is to share my process and share insights into the principles and best practices of database design.

 ## Why This Repository Exists
 - **Learn by Doing**: Hands-on design of real-world systems to deepen my understanding of databases.